ducvu0907/chat-app/README.md

 # Chat App

-Real time chat application using MERN and Socket.IO
+A simple chat application using Socket.IO

 ## Features